-Suppose you wanted to send an important email to someone but as soon as you hit the ‘send’ button, your screen displayed, ‘Message not sent.
+Suppose you wanted to send an important email to someone but as soon as you hit the send button, your screen displays, ‘Message not sent.
 Check your network connection’.
-You check the connection but it’s fine and so you hit ‘send’ again.
+You check the connection but it’s fine and so you hit send again.

 The same message displays again.
-In your frustration, you hit ‘send’ again and again and again.
+In your frustration, you hit send again and again, and again.
 You desperately want the message delivered.

-Same thing happens when you get a recurring dream.
-There’s something important that your subconscious mind is desperately trying to convey you but you haven’t got the message yet.
+The same thing happens when you get a recurring dream.
+There’s something important that your subconscious mind is desperately trying to convey to you but you haven’t got the message yet.

 What exactly are recurring dreams?

 This is consistent with the fact that these dreams serve to remind us of some important concern in our life.

-What triggers these dreams?
+What triggers recurring dreams?

-According to psychologist Carl Jung, the traumatic experience has not yet been ‘integrated’ in their psyche and recurring dream is just a means for this integration.
+According to psychologist Carl Jung, the traumatic experience has not yet been ‘integrated’ into their psyche.
+A recurring dream is just a means to achieve this integration.

-Recurring dreams are common because many people do not know how to interpret their dreams and so their subconscious mind sends them the dream again and again, till the dream is understood or the underlying issue has been resolved, knowingly or unknowingly.
+Recurring dreams are common because many people don’t know how to interpret their dreams.
+So their subconscious mind sends them the dream again and again, till the dream is understood or the underlying issue has been resolved, knowingly or unknowingly.

-Ending recurring dreams and nightmares
+How to stop recurring dreams and nightmares

 The best way to end recurring dreams and nightmares is to learn dream interpretation.
-Once you understand the message that your recurring dreams are trying to convey to you, they will end on their own.
+Once you understand the message your recurring dreams are trying to send you, they’ll end on their own.

-However, it is important that you act on the message and resolve the issue as soon as you can because even if you understand the message but don’t act on it the recurring dream may resurface for obvious reasons.
+However, it’s important that you act on the message and resolve the issue as soon as you can.
+Even if you understand the message but don’t act on it the recurring dream may resurface.

 Stacy had this recurring dream of being lost on a desolate island.
 On careful examination, she noticed that this dream had started about a year ago when she broke up with her boyfriend.

 Kevin had this recurring dream in which he was falling off the edge of a huge cliff.
 He had recently quit his job and started a business.
 He had doubts about this new business and didn’t know where it was going to take him.

 Hamid, a medical student, had a crush on this girl who was her classmate.
-He never expressed these emotions to her and didn’t tell anyone about it, including his closest friends, for some personal reasons.
+He never expressed his feelings to her and didn’t tell anyone about it, including his closest friends.
 He saw the girl repeatedly in his dreams.

 Same problem, different causes

 For instance, there’s this famous case of a guy who had a recurrent dream in which he was unable to speak.
-He had this recurrent dream throughout his adolescence right up to his college.
+He had this recurrent dream throughout his adolescence and right up to his college.

 The reason behind the dream was that he was very shy and so found difficulty in communicating with others.

 After graduating, he moved to a new country and found difficulty in communicating with people there because they spoke a different language.
 At this point, the recurring dream of not being able to speak resurfaced.

 The problem was the same- difficulty in communicating with others- but this time the cause was not shyness but an inability to speak a foreign language.

-Now, what do you think would’ve happened if this guy learned that foreign language or got himself a translator or moved back and found a job in his native country?
+Now, what do you think would’ve happened if this guy learned that foreign language or got himself a translator, or moved back and found a job in his native country?

 Of course, his recurring dream would end.